 TerraX collected 358 samples for assay from the drilling in the North Shoot area.
 Individual assay results ranged from below detection to a high of 131 g/t Au.
 Best results were obtained in areas of good quartz veining.
-Core samples were cut with a diamond saw blade.
 Sampling generally was done by quarter core sampling of half sawn core that remained from previous sampling in 1985, although TerraX sampled all of the core that was available, and extended its sampling beyond the previous sample limits.
 In areas of previous sampling, quarter core samples remain in the core boxes for further examination if required.
 Newly sampled areas have one half core remaining.